bmershon/spivak-category-theory/README.md

 If this respository were to be used in a class setting, individual students could [fork](https://help.github.com/articles/fork-a-repo/) the repo and then use GitHub Projects to manage ongoing questions, problem areas, bookmarks, or whatever.
 Furthermore, a forked repository allows students to host their own notes and begin assembling their own version of a course.

 Why GitHub?
 GitHub seems relatively future proof: one can download entire repositories of materials, their wikis, and make changes both through GitHub and on local machines.
-At the end of the day, one has a website that can be reduced to textfiles and moved around without worrying about proprietary software and ecosystems.
-It's all text (and PDFs, and images).
+At the end of the day, one has a website that can be reduced to text files and moved around without worrying about proprietary software and ecosystems.
+It's all text (and PDFs, and images) and hyperlinks.

 Oh, and it's version controlled, because everything is backed by Git.
 There is a history of a course's evolution, and that history should evolve through collaboration among instructors and students.
+GitHub is nice for that.